Skip to main content

 Overview

 The Bio section is where you tell your professional story.
 A well-written bio builds trust, highlights your expertise, and helps potential clients understand why they should choose you.
-Your primary bio (for HeritageWeb.com in English) is required—you can add additional versions in other languages or for specific community publications later.
+Your primary bio (for HeritageWeb.com in English) is required—you can add additional versions in other languages or for specific community publications after your listing is approved.

 Step-by-Step Instructions